pnnl/brain_ohsu/README.md

 ## Inference

 Please follow the instructions at [Github TrailMap](https://github.com/AlbertPun/TRAILMAP) with these modifications.
 The performance metrics are only run on the first tif file witin a folder.
+If you wish to segment your data without first incorporating these modifications, such as the dim_off difference in input/output files or including the labeled data, please use the original code at [Github TrailMap](https://github.com/AlbertPun/TRAILMAP) with your hdf5 model.
 * Add model weights path to segment_brain_batch.py at the model_weight_list variable.
 * Add the path to the data (with label and volume folders) for the image_path variable.
 This path can include an suffix variable.
 This script will use labels to calculate performance metrics for inference.
 * The boolean argument indicates if you want to use gaussian inference